 Adjusted gross income is one of the most important numbers when it comes to taxes.
 While your taxable income is used to determine how much tax you owe on your federal income tax return, your AGI plays a role in determining whether you’re eligible for certain deductions or credits.

 To calculate AGI, make sure you include all of your allowable adjustments so you don’t miss out on the many valuable tax write-offs.

 What Is Adjusted Gross Income?

 Your adjusted gross income is simply your total gross income minus certain adjustments.
-You can find these adjustments on the front page of Form 1040, under the section titled “Adjusted Gross Income.”
+You can find these adjustments on Schedule 1 of Form 1040, under “Part II — Adjustments to Income.”
 After you enter your total income from all sources, subtract the cost of the following adjustments, if applicable, to reach your adjusted gross income: